Presented Thursday, May 19th, 2016

 Audio: Beth: All right.
 Just one second.
 Let me get that going.
 All right.

 Visual: The screen changes.
 The PowerPoint is no longer visible.
 Beth is screen sharing her view of the Library homepage.
-The tabs at the top of the homepage are Search & Find, Ask a Librarian, Services, About, and Help.
+The tabs at the top of the homepage are Start Your Research, Ask a Librarian, Services, About, and Help.
 The homepage also has five buttons in the sidebar menu: Course Readings, Assignment Resources, Articles by Topic, Find Exact Article, and Ask a Librarian.

 Audio: Beth: You should be seeing the website.